What is Coade stone?

 It proved suitable for all sorts of architectural details, but also for monuments, sculptures, ornaments and garden furniture.

 The legacy of Coade stone

 Mrs Coade’s death in 1821 left the firm without its energetic, entrepreneurial leader.
 Changing tastes also meant that artificial stone fell out of fashion.
-The company was wound up by 1840 and the secret of Coade stone was lost.
+The company was closed by 1840 and the secret of Coade stone was lost.

-It was not until the end of the twentieth century that the real composition of the material was rediscovered and successfully reproduced.
-The strength and durability of Coade stone, however, meant that many of the objects produced in the eighteenth century still survive, as precise and strong as when they were first made.
+It was not until the end of the 20th century that the real composition of the material was rediscovered and successfully reproduced.
+The strength and durability of Coade stone, however, meant that many of the objects produced in the 18th century still survive, as precise and strong as when they were first made.